Updated June 6, 2023

 Automata is a phenomenon where a series of processes or activities are operated and controlled by an automated logical method.
-As it involves lesser manual contributions, it does not require much of programming skills, takes lesser manual efforts, more efficient for performing monotonous task flow, and can be applied on any kind of product from various business area.
-On the other hand, it has its own disadvantages, for instance, failure in one point in the middle can block the whole automata flow, higher cost for implementation and maintenance, and not secure like the traditional methods.
+As it involves lesser manual contributions, it does not require much programming skills, takes lesser manual effort, is more efficient for performing monotonous task flow, and can be applied to any kind of product from various business areas.
+On the other hand, it has disadvantages; for instance, failure in one point in the middle can block the whole automata flow, higher cost for implementation and maintenance, and not secure like the traditional methods.

 Why do we Need Automata?

-Automata have improved efficiency by making low skill and repeatable processes easier and more efficient while improving productivity, quality and turnaround time and reducing costs.
-Automation finds extensive usage in practically every facet of industrial manufacturing and assembly processes, everything from power generation to manufacturing of steel, automotive assembly lines to food and agricultural industries.
+Automata have improved efficiency by making low-skill and repeatable processes easier and more efficient while improving productivity, quality, and turnaround time and reducing costs.
+Automation finds extensive usage in practically every facet of industrial manufacturing and assembly processes, from power generation to steel manufacturing and automotive assembly lines to food and agricultural industries.

-Automation finds application in all these industries, by reducing human involvement and creating a standardized process.
-Automation cuts down production line errors which result from human involvement.
-Cognitive automation is a part of based cognitive computing that aims to automate clerical work which consists of structuring unstructured data, document production, document synthesis, natural language search, manual verification, system-generated email communications and contract management (van der Aalst, Bichler, & Heinzl, 2018).
+Automation finds application in all these industries by reducing human involvement and creating a standardized process.
+Automation cuts down production line errors that result from human involvement.
+Cognitive automation is a part of based cognitive computing that aims to automate clerical work, which consists of structuring unstructured data, document production, document synthesis, natural language search, manual verification, system-generated email communications, and contract management (van der Aalst, Bichler, & Heinzl, 2018).

 Working of Automata

-Automata can work as discrete on and off control systems, often used in household appliances like thermostats which work on feedback control mechanisms to more complex industrial applications.
-Computer-aided technologies serve as the basis of organizational tools used to create complex logical systems using mathematics.
+Automata can work as discrete on-and-off control systems, often used in household appliances like thermostats which work on feedback control mechanisms for more complex industrial applications.
+Computer-aided technologies are the basis of organizational tools for creating complex logical systems using mathematics.

-CAx systems include Computer-Aided Design and Computer-aided manufacturing software which improves design and manufacturing processes.
-Information technology is used in conjunction with industrial robotics and processes to create control systems in which Programmable Logic controllers, PIC’s are synchronized with computers and receive input from physical sensors.
+CAx systems include Computer-Aided Design and Computer-aided manufacturing software, which improves design and manufacturing processes.
+Information technology is used with industrial robotics and processes to create control systems in which Programmable Logic controllers and PICs are synchronized with computers and receive input from physical sensors.
 Special microprocessors and programs have enabled computers to analyze and process data through a network of instruments, controllers, and sensors to perform individual actions or complex control systems based on multiple inputs using mathematical calculations.

 Such automation can create real-time graphics, analyze reports using data, and perform complex mathematical and logical calculations to undertake different tasks related to various industrial and domestic applications.
 Programs such as AI-based applications and control systems perform complex tasks based on inputs from a networked system of computers and sensors (Royakkers & van Est, 2015).